|

 The Imperial Roller Rink originally had a 2/5 William Wood theatre organ.
 The Wood company later added three Gottfried ranks (Clarinet, English Horn, Kinura) and Sleigh Bells making it a 2/8.

-Between 1935 and 1941, Balcom & Vaughan added to the organ and installed a three-manual console which was rebuilt from a Wurlitzer two-manual.
+Between 1935 and 1941, Balcom & Vaughan added to the organ and installed a three-manual console that was rebuilt from a Wurlitzer two-manual.

-<---- Here, Portland organist Cecil Teague is shown at the three-manual console.
+<---- Here, Portland organist Cecil Teague is shown at the three-manual Wm.
+Wood console.

 In 1955, a 3/10 Wurlitzer from Portland's Hollywood Theatre was moved to the Imperial Rink and combined with the existing Wood instrument.